halorgium/dm-salesforce/README.markdown

     ENV["SALESFORCE_DIR"]
     ~/.salesforce/

-It just works if you have the wsdl, directions for getting going are outlined below.
+It should just work if you have the WSDL file.
+Directions for getting going are outlined below.

-An example of using the adapter:
+A quick example of using the adapter (schema differences withstanding):

     class Account
-      include DataMapper::Resource
+      include DataMapper::Salesforce::Resource

       def self.default_repository_name
         :salesforce
       end

-      # One way to define which properties are SalesForce-style.
+      # Old method for stipulating which fields are Salesforce-style IDs.
+Alternatively,
+      # can use the Salesforce-specific Serial custom DM type (see next model).
       def self.salesforce_id_properties
         :id
       end